 A New 15-Bed HOSPICE RESIDENCE for Langley

-On Friday, March 10, 2017, local MLAs, Rich Coleman and Mary Polak were joined by Michael Marchbank, President and CEO of Fraser Health, David Weir, BC Centre for Palliative Care, Mayor Jack Froese, Township of Langley, Robert Carpenter, LHS Board Vice President and Sue Westhaver, Caregiver and LHS Volunteer, to announce that the B.C.
-Government will provide a five million dollar grant toward the capital costs of our new 15-bed hospice residence.
+In March of 2017 the B.C.
+Government announced that they will provide a five million dollar grant toward the capital costs of for a new 15-bed hospice residence for our community.
 The grant includes three million through the Investment in Housing Innovation Initiative and two million from Fraser Health.
-These commitments, and the additional funding we’ve received through private donations, and grants through the Township of Langley, and BC Centre for Palliative Care will allow us to proceed with the building permit process and our goal of breaking ground late this summer.
+These commitments, and the additional funding we’ve received through private donations, community donors and grants through the Township of Langley, and BC Centre for Palliative Care will allow us to proceed with the building permit process and our goal of breaking ground in the summer of 2019.

 Help Us Make Our House a Home